-After the entire Phase 1 network has been implemented, annual maintenance costs for proposed facilities in the City's right of way and off-road trails are estimated to be approximately \$500,000.
-The total maintenance costs for the

-\$555,000; over the full 9 years of Phase 1, total maintenance costs are estimated to be approximately \$2.0 million.
+After the entire Phase 1 network has been implemented, annual maintenance costs for proposed facilities in the City's right of way and off-road trails are estimated to be approximately \$450,000.
+The total maintenance costs for the first 5 years of implementation combined are estimated to be approximately \$505,000; over the full 9 years of Phase 1, total maintenance costs are estimated to be approximately \$1.8 million.

-Once Phase 2 has been fully implemented, annual maintenance costs for proposed facilities in the City's right of way and off-road trails will increase to approximately \$848,000.
-The total cost of maintaining this system during the entire implementation process (Phases 1 and 2 combined) is estimated to be approximately \$7.2 million.
+Once Phase 2 has been fully implemented, annual maintenance costs for proposed facilities in the City's right of way and off-road trails will increase to approximately \$995,000.
+The total cost of maintaining this system during the entire implementation process (Phases 1 and 2 combined) is estimated to be approximately \$7.3 million.

 Actual maintenance costs may be lower than these estimates, since newer facilities may require less maintenance than facilities in other lifecycle stages.
-The estimates are also based on year round maintenance of facilities, which the City may or may not choose to provide for all facilities in the network.
+The estimates are also based on year-round maintenance of facilities, which the City may or may not choose to provide for all facilities in the network.

 While the ATMP is an ambitious and potentially transformative plan for the City of Oshawa, and will require a financial commitment from the City, it is important to consider the cost implications on a per capita basis.
 Based on projections used in the ITMP, the City of Oshawa is expected to have a population of approximately 197,000 residents by 2031.
-If fully implemented, the ATMP would be associated with annual capital investment cost of \$8.12 per capita and an annual maintenance cost of \$4.30 per capita.
+If fully implemented, the ATMP would be associated with annual capital investment cost of \$8.01 per capita and an annual maintenance cost of \$5.05 per capita.

-A second component of the cost analysis for the proposed ATMP involves estimated costs to retrofit missing sidewalk segments within built-up areas of the City.
+A second component of the cost analysis for the proposed ATMP involves estimated costs to retrofit missing sidewalk segments within built-up areas of the

+City.
 Based on the number of gaps in the existing sidewalk system, retrofitting all gaps should be a long term goal that the City works toward incrementally.
 Both capital and maintenance costs will be associated with this goal.
 Sidewalk retrofits should be planned in conjunction with scheduled roadway and utility work to achieve cost efficiencies.
 Moreover, consultation with local stakeholders adjacent to candidate retrofit segments should be a consideration in implementing sidewalk retrofits.

-It is suggested that an annual capital budget of \$1 million would allow the City to extend the sidewalk network on an on-going basis, and address current network gaps over a 30-year horizon.
+It is suggested that an annual capital budget of \$1 million would allow the City to address the current gaps in the sidewalk network over a 30-year horizon.
 This time horizon will also enable the City to coordinate many retrofits with other roadway and utility projects, as recommended above.
 The total capital costs are estimated to be on the order of \$29,687,000 if all of the sidewalk gaps currently identified in the City's database were to be retrofitted.